Costa Rica Investment Visa: Residency Guide 2026

 Costa Rica’s investor visa program offers three main investment options: a minimum real estate investment of $150,000, a $150,000 investment in a business venture, or a $100,000 contribution to a government-approved forestry project.

 For real estate, foreigners have equal rights to Costa Rican citizens for titled property ownership, allowing them to buy property anywhere in the country.
-Homes, condos, villas, buildable land, and mixed-use buildings may qualify.
+Investment homes in Costa Rica, condominiums, villas, development land, income-producing rental properties, and mixed-use commercial buildings may qualify, provided the total registered investment value meets or exceeds the minimum threshold established by Costa Rica Immigration (DGME).
 Multiple properties can be combined if each is in the main applicant’s name and registered.

 Business investors must show a real operating business, not only a shell company.
 Boats, vehicles, or movable assets may qualify only when registered and tied to productive activity.